Patrickskiba/personal-site/about.md

 My experience ranges from:
 - Creating multiple React/Node web apps and successfully deploying them to production to tens of thousands of users
-- Maintaining legacy VB Dotnet APIs that few dare to touch
+- Maintaining legacy VB.NET APIs that few dare to touch
 - Working on the first iOS app in my department which has recieved many accolades for its increase in employee efficiency and cost-saving benefits